 - Do not subject the sensor or surrounding area on the bumper to a strong impact.
 If the sensor moves even slightly off position, the system may malfunction and vehicles that enter the detection area may not be detected.
-If the sensor or surrounding area is subject to a strong impact, always have the area inspected by your Toyota dealer. - Do not disassemble the sensor. - Do not attach accessories or stickers to the sensor or surrounding area on the bumper. - Do not modify the sensor or surrounding area on the bumper. - Do not paint the sensor or surrounding area on the bumper.
+If the sensor or surrounding area is subject to a strong impact, always have the area inspected by your Toyota dealer. - Do not disassemble the sensor. - Do not attach accessories or stickers to the sensor or surrounding area on the bumper. - Do not modify the sensor or surrounding area on the bumper. - Do not paint the rear bumper any color other than an official Toyota color.